What Is The Importance of a Tailor?

 You can also wear your suit with a decorative pin for added style, or patterned pocket squares or unique socks that lend definition to your attire.
 Once you know how you like to express your yourself, your signature style will shine through.

-Ordering a made-to-measure suit has a multitude of advantages.
+Ordering a tailored suit has a multitude of advantages.
 Many men expect custom-tailoring to be more expensive than off-the-rack suits which is not always the case.
-Made-to-measure suits in Singapore are often very reasonably priced.
-And when you consider the longevity of a well crafted, made-to-measure suit compared to the hassle of replacing a cheap suit every year or two, it justify the purchase.
+Tailored suits in Singapore are often very reasonably priced.
+And when you consider the longevity of a well crafted, tailored suit compared to the hassle of replacing a cheap suit every year or two, it justify the purchase.

 Curious to know more?
-For the very best tailor made suits in Singapore, visit our stores at Capitol Piazza or One Raffles today!
+For the very best tailor made suits in Singapore, visit our Capitol Piazza store or our latest outlet at Fullerton Hotel today!

 If you enjoyed this article, you may also enjoy our guide to shirt tailoring.